David Ragan: Joe Gibbs Racing

 After the 500, Ragan was tapped by Joe Gibbs Racing to take over the No. 18 Toyota for several races while Kyle Busch was out with leg injuries.

-At Atlanta, Ragan nursed the No. 18 to an 18th-place finish.
-This was followed by a 22nd-place finish at Las Vegas and a 21st-place finish at Phoenix.
-At Auto Club, he made moves on several late restarts to take a 15th-place finish.
+At Atlanta, Ragan nursed the No. 18 to an eighteenth-place finish.
+This was followed by a 22nd place finish at Las Vegas and a 21st place finish at Phoenix.
+At Auto Club, he made moves on several late restarts to take a fifteenth-place finish.
 At Martinsville, Ragan took the best finish of his stint with JGR with a fifth-place run.
 This was followed by a 13th-place finish at Texas.

-At Bristol, Ragan started in 11th-place.
+At Bristol, Ragan started in eleventh place.
 However, he was caught up in a crash on lap 312 and finished 41st, 76 laps down.
 At Richmond, he started 10th and finished 23rd, two laps off the lead lap.

 At Talladega, Ragan started in ninth place.
 However, he sustained severe damage in the Big One on lap 47 and finished 38th, 65 laps down.

 The nine races in which Ragan participated entitled him to a one-fourth share (nine races) of Sprint Cup championship team bonuses, as the No. 18 team won the 2015 championship, worth $1,197,075 for his championship efforts.

 With Erik Jones replacing Kyle Busch for the July Xfinity race at Daytona, Ragan drove the No. 20 Interstate Batteries Toyota and was running well until he was caught in an accident late in the race.